Patativa do Assaré: Short biography

 Patativa was born in Serra de Santana, Assaré, a small town in the State of Ceará located in the Northeast of Brazil.
-This region is famous for being the place of origin of most Brazilian oral / folk traditions as well as for presenting one of the biggest social gaps in the country, with many disadvantaged communities living in extreme poverty in the backlands (sertão).
+This region is famous for being the place of origin of most Brazilian oral / folk traditions as well as for presenting one of the biggest social gaps in the country, with multiple disadvantaged communities living in extreme poverty in the backlands (sertão).

 Patativa was the second son of a poor family of peasants who lived from subsistence agriculture.
 As a result of an illness and lack of medical assistance in the region, he went blind of one eye at the age of four.
 He was eight years old when his father died and he had to start working as a ploughman to help his family.
 Patativa never had a formal education, having studied for only four months, learning just to read and write.
 However, he started composing his own poems even with his limited learning.
 At sixteen, he sold a sheep to buy a guitar.
 From then on he started to play and recite poems in local parties and became more and more popular.
 At nineteen, he was taken to Pará by a relative.
 It was there he was given the nickname ‘Patativa do Assaré’ by José Carvalho, a journalist who published his poems in the local newspaper. ('Patativa' is the name of a local little bird of plain appearance, but with a powerful singing.
 The singing of one bird often gives the impression there are more than one.)
 On his way back to his hometown he met the famous popular poet Juvenal Galeno.
 After coming back he resumed his agricultural work, but never stopped composing.
 Patativa got married in 1936 and had nine children.